Stackclash/5e-vault/3. The Party/Session Logs/New Session.md

 Things to keep in mind during the session, from items to important details

 ## Events
-- The party goes through Victor's teleportation
+- The party goes through Victor's teleportation circle and

 # Summary
 ## New NPCs